shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 Instead of juggling multiple tools, 7-Zip handles it all in one place.

->If I had to pick just one reason I love 7-Zip, **it’s speed** 🙌.
-It’s ridiculously fast, and once you get used to it, everything else just feels slow.
+>If I had to pick just one reason I love 7-Zip, **it's speed** 🙌.
+It's ridiculously fast, and once you get used to it, everything else just feels slow.

 ### But It Looks Basic…

 Yeah, it does.

-And that’s exactly why it works.
+And that's exactly why it works.

 *No flashy UI.
 No distractions.
 Just a tool that does its job and gets out of your way.*

 Compare that to other archive tools like [WinRAR](https://www.win-rar.com), [PeaZip](https://peazip.github.io/) or [WinZip](https://www.winzip.com/).
 Peazip looks beautiful and packs features, but 7-Zip still wins on raw simplicity and reliability.

 In fact, I hardly ever see the 7-Zip interface.
-It integrates right into the file manager’s context menu, and extraction is often so fast that the UI barely has time to appear.
+It integrates right into the file manager's context menu, and extraction is often so fast that the UI barely has time to appear.

 You right-click a file,